teamdheo/delivery-api/README.md

-# delivery-api
+# DHEO Delivery API

-Delight your customers by building with the DHEO Delivery API
+Welcome!
+This is the official home of the DHEO Delivery API.
+You can use this API to automate pickups and deliveries of parcels from your e-commerce platform or shop (vendors are supported!).